jasperanders/Bachelorthesis/Thesis/md/thesis.md

 By using e-exams, these inequalities can be eliminated.
 First, some question types, such as multiple-choice questions can be checked automatically, leading to an immediate improvement over correcting these questions by hand.
 This leads to a lower correction load and thus to fewer correction mistakes.
 Second, as exam answers are available in digital text, reading and checking answers is easier.
 Answers must not be deciphered; correction of exams can be done faster.
 Meanwhile, e-exams can also eliminate biases against certain students connected to their handwriting.

-For the requirement of _equal treatment_, we thus find two main design principles.
+For the requirement _2.3._, we thus find two main design principles.
 First, the software should be device agnostic.
 Second, the system must leverage automation possibilities.

 <!--
 Adding, the digital nature of exams makes it possible to give visual aid to the corrector.
 Automatically highlighting specific terminology can help correctors to faster check students answers.